Estimated reading time: 13 minutes

 Top Finance Weekly Read

-I stumbled upon a post title at Freedom is Groovy that they were going to share 10 signs that we were financially kicking ass.
-Fair enough I thought so I gave the post a read.
+I stumbled upon a post titled Freedom is Groovy that they were going to share ten signs that we were financially kicking ass.

-Send me your brag to canadianbudgetbinder@yahoo.ca every brag whether posted on CBB or not gets an entry into a yearly draw for gift cards or cash!!!
+Whether posted on CBB or not, every brag gets an entry into a yearly draw for gift cards or cash!!!
 It’s that easy.

 Hey Mr.CBB,

-It’s a beautiful day but this late in the season there aren’t usually many garage sales.
-However, found several today.
+It’s a beautiful day, but there aren’t usually many garage sales this late in the season.

 - Microphone $1 (asking was $2)